Anjigadu/algorithms-course/part-2/notes/week-1/undirected_graph.md

 -

  vertices v & w arre strongly connected iff there is a path from v to w and a path from w to v.

+There are multiple ways.

+kosaraju - sharir algorithm / Linear two pass dfs algorithm

+Idea is based on the intuition that strong components are in G and G^R (reverse) are same

+Pseudocode
+-

+  * Compute reverse post order in Reverse Graph
+  * Run DFS, in the order of computed reverse post order unmarkes vertices instead of 0..
+N-1 and update the strong conn. components array as in connected components
+  *